ant4g0nist/chinstrap/README.md

 cd chinstrap
 export image=chinstrap
-docker build -f dockerfiles/Dockerfile.local -t $image . docker run -v /var/run/docker.sock:/var/run/docker.sock -v `pwd`:/home --rm -it $image
+docker build -f dockerfiles/Dockerfile.local -t $image . docker run -v `pwd`:/home --rm -it $image
 ```

-Note: For using docker, the Chinstrap proejct directory needs to be shared with the Docker.
+Note: For using docker, the Chinstrap project directory needs to be shared with the Docker.

 #### Upgrade